CaroloS/Python_DataScience_Coursera/README.md

 # Introduction to Data Science

-My assignments for University of Michigan 'Data Science in Python' course on Coursera; demonstrating use of python numpy and pandas libraries, implmentation of the Series and DataFrame data structures for data analysis, along with functions such as groupby, merge, and pivot tables.
+Assignments for University of Michigan 'Data Science in Python' course on Coursera; demonstrating use of python numpy and pandas libraries, implmentation of the Series and DataFrame data structures for data analysis, along with functions such as groupby, merge, and pivot tables.

 ### Assignment 2